vasunairnz/Rent_Tracker/README.md

 # Rent_Tracker
-A data science project to track and analyze rent payments for my flat.
+A data science project to track and analyze rent payments for my flat